dortania/OpenCore-Multiboot/README.md

 1. What is multibooting and how does it work?
 2. Partitioning vs Disk separating
-2. UEFI
+3. UEFI
+   1. Multibooting on empty drives
       1. One disk for all OSes
       2. Different disks for different OSes
-3. Legacy
+   2. Multibooting on filled drives
       1. One disk for all OSes
       2. Different disks for different OSes
-5. Troubleshooting
-6. Tips and Tricks
+4. Opencore Configuration
+   1. For Windows booting
+   2. For Linux booting
+   3. For Legacy/CSM/BIOS booting

 ### Disclaimer